-This chapter describes how to test network connectivity using Ping for IPv4 or IPv6, and how to test network cables.
+This chapter describes how to test network connectivity using Ping for IPv4 or IPv6.

-PINGING AN IPV4 OR IPV6 ADDRESS
+PINGING AN IPv4 OR IPv6 ADDRESS

 The Ping page is used to send ICMP echo request packets to another node on the network to determine if it can be reached.